mini-eggs/MeteorBeat/docs/GIT.md

 will have a run-able game.
 I.e. if bad code is committed it can be stopped in code review and will not impact anyone else's productivity.

+For rule #3, it's very arbitrary but a good idea if we're all making commits to master branch regularly so we don't have any nasty code drifts that will be hard to merge down the line.
+Short lived branches are good.

 ## Start-up/setup

 To setup all you need to do is clone the repository into an easily accessible